etoews/hello-kubernetes/README.md

 docker run -it --rm -p 5000:5000 docker.io/etoews/hello-kubernetes
 ```

-To run a specific version, use the short hash from one of the [commits](https://github.com/etoews/hello-kubernetes/commits/master).
+To run a specific version, use the hash from one of the [commits](https://github.com/etoews/hello-kubernetes/commits/master) as the [tag](https://hub.docker.com/repository/docker/etoews/hello-kubernetes/tags).

 For example.

 ```
-docker run -it --rm -p 5000:5000 docker.io/etoews/hello-kubernetes:0b7ef88
+docker run -it --rm -p 5000:5000 docker.io/etoews/hello-kubernetes:b262b385143f10242d5dbe201b999ded7782087a
 ```